Welcome to today's edition of the Rush 24-7 podcast.

 Lebanon, Texas.

-Uh, you're next on the EIB network.
+Cecil, you're next on the EIB network.

 Hello, sir.

-Oh, this is Cecil from Lebanon, Kansas, close enough.
+Oh, this is Cecil from Lebanon, Kansas.

-I thought I didn't think there was a Lebanon, Texas.
+I thought, I didn't think there was a Lebanon, Texas.

 Probably not.

-They keep saying you're irrelevant, right?
+The news media, they keep saying you're irrelevant, right?

-Yeah, whose viewership, leadership, followers, readers, whatever is going up, and whose is going down.
+Yeah, whose viewership, leadership, followers, readers, whatever is going up, and whose is going down?

 Your audience is increasing, and theirs is decreasing.